-Research suggests that protein breakdown increases during and immediately after exercise, and that protein manufacture slows down at the same time.
-The more intense the exercise, the greater your protein breakdown will be, and the greater your needs will become.
-If you train to increase muscle mass, your protein needs will be greater still.
-Extra protein will be needed not only to compensate for protein breakdown but also for new protein to be made and for muscle growth.
-It is important to realise that a high-protein diet alone will not lead to any increase in strength or muscle size.
-It is only when it is combined with heavy resistance exercise that additional protein can cause this to happen.
+Research suggests that protein breakdown increases during and immediately after exercise and that protein manufacturing slows down simultaneously.
+The more intense the activity, the higher your protein breakdown will be, and the higher your needs will become.
+If you train to increase muscle mass, your protein needs will be more significant still.
+The extra protein will be needed to compensate for protein breakdown, for a new protein to be made, and for muscle growth.
+It is essential to realize that a high-protein diet alone will not increase strength or muscle size.
+When combined with heavy resistance exercise, additional protein can cause this to happen.

-Research over the past 10 years has indicated that athletes engaged in intense training need to ingest 1.5 to 2 times the recommended intake in order to maintain a positive protein balance.
+Over the past ten years, research has indicated that athletes engaged in intense training must ingest 1.5 to 2 times the recommended intake to maintain a positive protein balance.
 Bear in mind that excess protein is converted to fat and stored.

 Optimum Protein Nutrition

-There is more to protein nutrition than just eating the optimum amount; the timing of consumption and the type of protein selected can both impact on nitrogen balance; and there are a number of nutritional 'co-factors' that are either essential or useful in promoting optimum protein metabolism within the body.
-This is especially true where carbohydrate is concerned, because building or even maintaining lean tissue mass is an 'energy-intensive' process.
+There is more to protein nutrition than just eating the optimum amount; the timing of consumption and the type of protein selected can impact nitrogen balance.
+Many nutritional 'co-factors' are either essential or helpful in promoting optimum protein metabolism within the body.
+It is especially true where carbohydrate is concerned because building or maintaining lean tissue mass is an 'energy-intensive' process.

-Increasing protein intake at the expense of carbohydrate can be a bad strategy for athletes engaged in heavy training, because without sufficient carbohydrate the body simply switches to other fuels for energy, and amino acids from protein (particularly the branched chain amino acids, leucine, isoleucine and valine) provide a ready source of energy!
+Increasing protein intake at the expense of carbohydrate can be a bad strategy for athletes engaged in heavy training because without sufficient carbohydrate the body switches to other fuels for energy, and amino acids from protein (particularly the branched-chain amino acids, leucine, isoleucine and valine) provide a ready source of energy!

-Muscle tissue is a relatively rich source of branched chain amino acids (BCAAs), and tends to undergo breakdown during periods of high-energy demand, when carbohydrate and/or the amino acid pool becomes depleted.
-Furthermore, carbohydrates stimulate the release of insulin, a highly anabolic hormone, which helps to drive both glucose and amino acids into muscle cells.
-Any athlete seeking to optimise his or her protein metabolism should therefore ensure a carbohydrate intake commensurate with training volume.
+Muscle tissue is a relatively rich source of branched-chain amino acids (BCAAs).
+It tends to undergo breakdown during high-energy demand periods when carbohydrates or the amino acid pool becomes depleted.
+Furthermore, carbohydrates stimulate insulin release, a highly anabolic hormone that helps drive glucose and amino acids into muscle cells.
+Athletes seeking to optimize their protein metabolism should ensure a carbohydrate intake commensurate with training volume.